morganthomas/winning-arguments/winning-arguments.md

 ### Paradoxes

 The next category of challenges to classical logic which we will consider are the challenges posed by logical paradoxes, and schools of non-classical logic which advocate for ways of weakening the rules of classical logic in order to resolve paradoxes.

+As with intuitionism, in this section our question will be: do any paradoxes give rise to pragmatically convincing counterexamples to the claim that

 ## Fallacies